mx-psi/base-pandoc/README.md

-# `base-pandoc`
+# base-pandoc

 A basic `pandoc` setup for creating PDF documents.

 ## What is this?

-It is a ready-to-clone repository to start your `pandoc` [Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown)[^what-markdown] to PDF project.
+It is a ready-to-clone repository to start your `pandoc` [Markdown](https://commonmark.org/help/tutorial)-to-PDF project.
-Install the dependencies, clone this repository and you are ready to go!
+Install the dependencies, clone the project and you are ready to go!

 The idea is to provide a minimal setup for creating documents that use several pandoc filters.

-[^what-markdown]: Don't know Markdown?
-You can use [this tutorial](https://commonmark.org/help/tutorial).
-Pandoc's allows you to use your favorite Markdown standard and even some extra features that you can check at [the manual](http://pandoc.org/MANUAL.html#extensions)

 ## How do I install it?